Anti-Russian hate in Europe is making chefs and school children out to be enemies

 “Across Europe, people who have no involvement with the war are being targeted and removed from positions,” said Aleksandra Lewicki, a sociologist at the University of Sussex.
 “There’s a sense of a clear enemy, it’s Russians, from all walks of life, who are being targeted by racist hate crimes and derogatory comments.”

 Lumping all Russians together was a predictable “knee jerk reaction,” Lewicki said.
-In the Western European imagination, the east has long been inferior, she said.
+In the Western European imagination, the East has long been inferior, she said.
 “Often these things are dormant, but then things happen like this crisis moment, and then people start instantly acting on these impulses.”

-Some people have been quick to issue blanket condemnations in central and eastern Europe, too.
+Some people have been quick to issue blanket condemnations in Central and Eastern Europe, too.
 In the Czech Republic, where people still recall the trauma of the 1968 Soviet invasion of Czechoslovakia, recent social media posts have suggested Russian citizens “should be visibly marked, maybe with a red star.”
 The morning after the invasion, a Prague university professor wrote on Facebook that he would not teach or test Russian students.
 (He later deleted the post.)

 Prime Minister Petr Fiala has denounced attacks on Russian children in Czech elementary schools, though he has also defended his government’s decisions to stop giving visas to most Russian nationals and to review Russians already within the country.

 Some stores and restaurants have put up signs in Czech and Russian saying, “We won’t serve Russian and Belarusian occupants.”
-Others want Russians patrons to pass a kind of moral test.
+Others want Russian patrons to pass a kind of moral test.
 A sign in a restaurant in the Zizkov district of Prague states: “Before I start paying attention to you, you must first state that Putin and Lukashenko are mass murderers.
 Then you apologize for them and you’ll show remorse.
 Only then will you be allowed to order.”

-Russian expats interviewed by The Washington Post universally emphasized that the abusive comments paled in comparison to what Ukrainians were facing, as victims of war.
-Russians living in Europe don’t expects to be sent off to camps the way Japanese Americans were during World War II.
+Russian expats interviewed by The Washington Post universally emphasized that the abusive comments pale in comparison to what Ukrainians are facing, as victims of war.
+Russians living in Europe don’t expect to be sent off to camps the way Japanese Americans were during World War II.

 But multiple expats said they were grappling with feelings of shame and of being newly uncomfortable about their nationality.

-“I don’t know if I should say I’m Russian these days,” said Julia Potikha, 28, who has been living in Germany since she moved from Moscow when she was six.
-She said has hasn’t experienced recent discrimination but is anxious that people might treat her differently or blame her for Putin’s invasion — which has prompted a seismic shift in German foreign policy.
+“I don’t know if I should say I’m Russian these days,” said Julia Potikha, 28, who has been living in Germany since she moved from Moscow when she was 6.
+She said she hasn’t experienced recent discrimination but worries that people might treat her differently or blame her for Putin’s invasion — which has prompted a seismic shift in German foreign policy.

 As over 100,000 rally for Ukraine, Germany announces vast defense spending increase that may upend European security policy

 “The [Russian] people are not the government, and many do not support the war,” said Potikha, who has been volunteering to assist Ukrainians.
-Her parents, though, are pro-Putin, she said.
-She hasn’t spoken to them since before the invasion began.
+Her parents back in Russia, though, are Putin supporters, she said.
+Most of what they know is from Russian TV.
+On the phone, they didn’t want to talk about Ukraine.

 Russian photographer Alexander Gronsky, 41, just had an upcoming exhibition in the Italian town of Reggio Emilia canceled.
-He said it wasn’t because of his nationality per se, but “rather because the exhibit had been organized in collaboration with St. Petersburg’s Ermitage state museum.”
+He said it wasn’t because of his nationality per se, but rather because the exhibit had been organized in collaboration with St. Petersburg’s State Hermitage Museum.

 “I totally understand, nobody wants to collaborate with a terrorist state.
 It’s part of the war’s collateral damage,” he said, adding that he hopes that “cultural bridges” between Europe and Russia won’t collapse.
 “Not every Russian supports Putin and the war,” he said.